tydingsl/csci-201.github.io/src/chapter12FundamentalDataTypes.md

 ## 12.8 Arrays

 This section is short and straightforward.
-You are already well-versed in array use from your previous experience with GML.
+You are already well-versed in array use from your previous experience with JavaScript.

-You should know that there is one unusual thing about GML arrays: they are **dynamic arrays**, meaning that they automatically grow in size as needed.
+You should know that there is one unusual thing about JavaScript arrays: they are **dynamic arrays**, meaning that they automatically grow in size as needed.
 Most PLs have **static arrays**, requiring you to specify the size of an array when it is created.
 Often there is no way to increase the size of an array; this must be addressed by creating a second, larger array (requiring excessive memory resources, at least temporarily) and copying the values from the smaller old array to the larger new array, at considerable expense.
 (This discussion is common for the basic arrays included as fundamental data types.
 Many PLs that do not provide dynamic arrays as a fundamental type have libraries of utilities to provide equivalent functions.)

 ## 12.9 Type Aliasing